ravrocks/SensoryData/README.md

 Technologies Used
 -----------------
--MQTT Broker used - Mosquitto Broker, which is running on localhost and port 1833.
+ - MQTT Broker used - Mosquitto Broker, which is running on localhost and port 1833.
--Python v3.8.0
+ - Python v3.8.0
--Eclipse IDE
+ - Eclipse IDE